nvi-inc/fs-vgos/fs-vgos.md

        Cas A 23:30

-Local apparent sidereal time (L.A.S.T) is displayed in the antenna monitor window at GGAO and KPGO.
-Cas A is always up at GGAO and Westford but if it's close to the horizon, another source may be more appropriate.
+Local apparent sidereal time (L.A.S.T) is displayed in the antenna monitor window (monan) at GGAO and KPGO.
+Cas A is always up at GGAO and Westford but another source may be more appropriate at times.

 Set mode and attenuators
 ------------------------